Erdogan, UN chief discuss Syrian conflict by phone - ExBulletin

 During Thursday's phone call, Erdogan stressed Turkey's commitment to stability in Syria, reiterating that Ankara's main goal is to prevent further instability and civilian casualties in the region, according to the press release.

-“The Syrian government must urgently engage with its own people to work towards a comprehensive political solution,” the Turkish president added.
+“The Syrian government must urgently engage with its own people to work towards a comprehensive political solution,” added the Turkish president.

 At a subsequent UN press conference, Guterres said he had stressed during his talks with Erdogan the urgent need for immediate humanitarian access to all civilians in need and a return to the political process facilitated by the UN to end the bloodshed, the Xinhua news agency reported.